Double Crust Chicken Pot Pie

 Make the Crust

-- Once the dough has formed, split it into two balls, then gently shape them each into discs.
-It's important to shape them now so they roll out round later.
-Wrap in plastic and refrigerate for a minimum of 30 minutes (or up to two days).
+- Divide the dough into two balls, then gently shape each into a disc.
+Wrap in plastic wrap and refrigerate for at least 30 minutes, or up to 2 days.
 For longer storage, wrap tightly and freeze for up to 6 months.

 Make the Filling